goethe-tcs/tcs.uni-frankfurt.de/content/teaching/project-ideas.md

 Which topic you choose should depend on your interests and career plans.
 If you want to do a PhD in a traditional subfield of computer science, mathematics, and/or physics, then, I would say, choose a topic in Theory or Algorithmic Engineering, or work on the Visualization of a highly non-trivial algorithm.
-If you want a low-risk topic that will definitely yield results within the timeframe, choose Algorithmic Engineering or Visualization.
+If you want a low-risk topic that will be most likely to yield results within the given timeframe, choose a literature review, or an implementation project in Algorithmic Engineering or Visualization.

 Assuming that I have one ready, you can also ask me for a few topics.
 I will then briefly outline an initial, concrete project idea, and you can familiarize yourself with the relevant literature to some extent.
 You can also propose your own topic, but I'm picky!
-I want there to be some scientific component in your thesis, that is, it should rely on and refer to knowledge and skills that you have learnt during your studies.
+I want there to be some scientific component in your thesis, that is, it should rely on and refer to knowledge and skills that you have learned during your studies.

 ### Project Plan

 Before the project is started formally, I want you to design and agree with me on an informal **project plan** (1-2 pages).
 The plan describes the state-of-the-art, as well as general and specific goals for the project, and a rough timeline (I do **not** want a Gantt chart).
-The main benefits of the project plan are: 1) You learn as best as is feasible what you are getting into by accepting the project, 2) during the project, you can come back to the plan to re-focus your efforts, and 3) it makes grading a little bit more objective in that grades will be determined based on how well the final outcome matches with the project plan.
+The main benefits of the project plan are: 1) You learn what you are getting into by accepting the project, 2) during the project, you can come back to the plan to re-focus your efforts, and 3) it makes grading more objective in that grades will be determined based on how well the final outcome matches with the project plan.
 Of course, I know extremely well that plans can go wrong, so it is possible to change course if there is a good reason to do so---for example, if the original idea simply doesn't work as expected.

 ### Expectations